-The Burlington Ice Palace is a Town of Burlington public ice skating facility, operated through a partnership with FMC Ice Sports.
+The William L. Chase Arena is a Town of Natick public facility, operated through a partnership with FMC Ice Sports.
 Founded in 1992, FMC promotes positive experiences in public ice skating arenas.
-The Ice Palace is a full service skating facility offering an extensive variety of skating programs for all ages and abilities.
+The Chase Arena is a full service skating facility offering an extensive variety of skating programs for all ages and abilities.

-The facility features public skating, a snack bar, rentals, wi-fi, skate sharpening services, birthday party rooms, and heated meeting rooms.
-As a part of the FMC Ice Sports family of arenas, the Burlington Ice Palace provides customers with affordable ice skating recreation in a clean, safe, and well maintained facility.
+The facility features a heated conference room, facilities for birthday parties, and snacks and light fare at the Ice Box Café.
+As a part of the FMC Ice Sports family of arenas, the Chase Arena provides customers with affordable ice skating recreation in a clean, safe, and well maintained facility.

 Learn to Skate